-Notice that for any other reason than normal, shutdown, or {shutdown, Term}, see stop/3, the gen\server process is assumed to terminate because of an error, and an error report is issued using logger(3).
+Notice that for any other reason than normal, shutdown, or {shutdown, Term}, the gen\server process is assumed to terminate because of an error and an error report is issued using logger(3).

 When the gen\server process exits, an exit signal with the same reason is sent to linked processes and ports.